Premature Ejaculation Unveiled: Symptoms, Causes, and Treatments

 Psychological, or mental health, issues can be involved with PE and may include:

-• Anxiety & Depression: Mental health conditions play the key role in causing early ejaculation.
+- Anxiety & Depression: Mental health conditions play a key role in causing early ejaculation.
 Anxiety of sexual failure or conflicting emotions leads to PE.

-• Stress: High level of stress can lead to earlier ejaculation.
+- Stress: A High level of stress can lead to earlier ejaculation.

-• Performance stress: Performance anxiety or pressure felt by partners during intercourse and expectation or concern about satisfying a partner can lead to onset of PE
+- Performance stress: Performance anxiety or pressure felt by partners during intercourse and expectation or concern about satisfying a partner can lead to the onset of PE

-• Alcohol misuse: High level of alcohol consumption can cause ED and PE
+- Alcohol misuse: A High level of alcohol consumption can cause ED and PE

-• Relationship issues: If you feeling uncomfortable or lose connection with your partners causes stress, anger and hurt can worse PE
+- Relationship issues: If you feel uncomfortable or lose connection with your partners cause of stress, anger, and hurt, which can worsen PE

-• Past abuse: If someone faced trauma from sexual abuse may lead mental issue and its lead to contribute to PE
+- Past abuse: If someone faced trauma from sexual abuse, it may lead to mental issues and contribute to PE

-• Lack of Confidence: If person have lack of performance confidence or negative body image may lead to PE
+- Lack of Confidence: If a person has a lack of performance confidence or a negative body image, it may lead to PE

-• Personality Disorder: Various personality disorder, such as obsessive-compulsive personality traits and anxiety may lead to PE
+- Personality Disorder: Various personality disorders, such as obsessive-compulsive personality traits and anxiety, may lead to PE

 Physical causes

-• Nerve damage: Spinal cord injuries or multiple sclerosis, such conditions leads to PE
+- Nerve damage: Spinal cord injuries or multiple sclerosis, such conditions, lead to PE.

-• Less Serotonin amount: Low level of serotonin substance in body may cause lifelong PE
+- Less Serotonin amount: A Low level of serotonin substance in the body may cause lifelong PE

-• Medical conditions: people who are suffering from conditions like diabetes and thyroid or other health issue can lead to PE
+- Medical conditions: people who are suffering from conditions like diabetes, thyroid, or other health issues can lead to PE

-• Sensitive penis: High level of sensitivity of the penis can cause early ejaculation
+- Sensitive penis: A High level of sensitivity of the penis can cause early ejaculation

-• Urologic issues: Conditions such as inflammation of prostate or abnormality in ejaculation can lead to PE
+- Urologic issues: Conditions such as inflammation of the prostate or abnormality in ejaculation can lead to PE

 Other Issues

-• PE and your partner: PE can harm your relationship with your partner, you may lose connection with your partner, causing shame, hurt and feeling of anger.
+- PE and your partner: PE can harm your relationship with your partner, causing you to lose connection, which can lead to shame, hurt, and feelings of anger.
 PE can also affect your sexual partner.
-Exercise techniques, sex therapy, counseling and ED or PE drugs may be helpful for you and your relationship.
+Exercise techniques, sex therapy, counseling, and ED or PE drugs may be helpful for you and your relationship.
 It's best to learn to relax, as intercourse anxiety can worsen PE.

 Drug induced